Pasta alla Carbonara Recipe

 Watch Foodie Sisters in Italy as they share their tips to make the perfect Pasta alla Carbonara.

 Pasta alla Carbonara

-Remove the hard skin from the guanciale, and slice it in half length wise, and then in strips.
+Remove the hard skin from the guanciale, and slice it in half lengthwise, and then into strips.

 In a heavy saucepan cook the guanciale until golden and crispy.
-Turn off.
+Turn off the heat.

 In a separate bowl, beat egg yolks and the egg with the grated pecorino cheese.
 Add a bit of fresh grated black pepper.
-Stir everything vigorously until you get this perfectly blended cream.
+Stir everything vigorously until you get a smooth cream.

-Add the egg and cheese cream and stir energetically.
+Add the egg mixture and stir energetically.
 Be very careful to follow the procedure away from heat.
-If you add the cream to the pasta on the pan over the fire you will get a pasta with scrambled eggs!
+If you add the eggs to the pasta on the pan over the flame the eggs will scramble.

 Add an extra sprinkle of grated pecorino cheese and a crack of black pepper before serving.